CAPLTER/caplter-research-protocols/ESCA/ESCA_Soil_Analyses_Protocol.md

 Allow time for mixture to equilibrate thermally (10 min is sufficient) and record temperature.

 Insert the plunger and while holding the bottom of the cylinder, mix the solution thoroughly.
-Stirring should be dhone with rapid upstrokes and gentle downstrokes such that all the sediments are dislodged from the bottom of the cylinder.
+Stirring should be done with rapid upstrokes and gentle downstrokes such that all the sediments are dislodged from the bottom of the cylinder.
 Mix in this fashion for about 5 to 10 seconds, finish with two or three slow smooth strokes.
 If a plunger is not available, cover the top of the cylinder with parafilm, and then the palm of your hand, and grasping the bottom of the cylinder, carefully invert the cylinder and in an up-and-down motion, thoroughly mix the contents.
 Do not allow the contents of the cylinder to leak or spill.

 When mixing is completed, insert the hydrometer slowly into the solution and take a reading (at the *top* of the meniscus) at 0.5 min and 1 min.
 Begin timing as soon as the cylinder is placed on the table after mixing.
 Record as R<sub>0.5</sub> and R<sub>1</sub>.
 Read to the nearest 0.5g.
 Rinse and dry the hydrometer between samples.
 Record temperature after the R<sub>1</sub> reading.